Tusi: End

 In Guangxi, the Qing Yongzheng Emperor took on a campaign to reform native Zhuang following which 87 out of 128 tusis were replaced by officials.
-At the start of the 20th century, there were eight tusis remained, all within present-day Daxin County.
+At the start of the 20th century, there were eight tusis remaining, all within present-day Daxin County.
 In 1928, Xincheng, the last tusi in Guangxi was converted to a county, ending the gaitu guiliu reforms.

 On 23 January 1953, the P.R.
 China (PRC) established the Xishuangbanna Dai Autonomous Region and ended the last Tusi system in Sipsongpanna.

 Native Chieftain titles

-The native chieftain system also fit in the Nine Ranks system (Jiu Pin; "九品").The Nine Ranks system is a system of gradations used by regimes from post-Han to Qing.
+The native chieftain system also fit in the Nine Ranks system (Jiu Pin; "九品").
+The Nine Ranks system is a system of gradations used by regimes from post-Han to Qing.
 Under this system, all the officials in the bureaucracy were put into nine major categories: upper-upper, upper-middle, upper-lower, middle-upper, middle-middle, middle-lower, lower-upper, lower-middle, and lower-lower.
 Each category was given a rank numbered from 1 to 9.
 The rank 1 is the highest rank and the rank 9 is the lowest.
 Each rank was divided into two grades: upper (正) and lower (從).

 The central government gave different titles to native chieftains and these titles had different ranks in the Nine Ranks system: